Notre-Dame-des-Missions-du-cygne d'Enghien: Design

 The architecture of the church is meant to recall the civilizations that were served by the Christian missions; the building is distinguished from many contemporary works through its use of reinforced concrete.
 Its architect, Paul Tournon, had already designed another church in the vicinity, that of Saint-Louis in Villemomble.
 At Notre-Dame-des-Missions, Tournon took his inspiration from the architecture of five continents.
 The façade of the church is designed with three roofs at the entrance, superimposed one upon another in the Chinese style and decorated with Chinese ideographs.
 To these are added recumbent angels, Buddhist figures, fetishistic objects, and African-inspired designs.
 The bell tower is designed in the shape of a minaret.
 The whole facade is covered in blue and white ceramic tile in a pattern created by Lorymi and Raymond Virac, using a new type of brickwork developed in 1930 by Marguerite Huré.
 The cement sculptures on the bell tower, depicting the four human races, were sculpted by Carlos Sarrabezolles, who had previously worked with Tournon on the bell tower at Saint-Louis.
 At the top of the tower is a statue of the Virgin Mary standing on a globe; it is the work of Roger de Villiers.

-Many painters, sculptors and glassworkers participated in the decoration of the inside of the church; most of these artists came from the studios of sacred art founded by Maurice Denis, who had designed the windows for the nearby Notre-Dame du Raincy, and of George Desvallières.
+Many painters, sculptors and glassworkers participated in the decoration of the inside of the church; most of these artists came from the studios of sacred art founded by Maurice Denis, who had designed the windows for Notre-Dame du Raincy, and of George Desvallières.
 It was important that as a group the artists achieved unity of style, and the results of their collaboration comprise one of the most outstanding examples of French ecclesiastical decoration of the 1930s.
 Louis Barillet and his studio realized the design of some of the stained glass windows, which depict important figures in the history of evangelization.
 These are grouped around a figure of Christ as Missionary designed by Jean Hébert-Stevens.
 Among the other notable artists to work on the stained glass in the church were André Rinuy, Marguerite Huré, and Pauline Peugniez.